 Sub Procedure Variables Cannot Use Anywhere

-We usually declare the variable inside the sub procedure by using the word “Dim”.
+We usually declare the variable inside the subroutine in vba by using the word “Dim”.

 Look at the above image I have declared the variable “k” as integer inside the sub procedure Global_Example1.